 Adverse effects are reported as a percentage.
-Adverse effects data are obtained from prescribing information and are not meant to be comparative.
-Incidences for the placebo group are indicated in parentheses. nr = not reported.
+Adverse effects data are obtained from prescribing information and are not meant to be comparative or all inclusive.
+Incidences for the placebo group are indicated in parentheses.

+nr = not reported.
 URI = upper respiratory infection